-You can have clodronate (Bonefos, Clasteon, Loron) as tablets or capsules.
-You have ibandronate (Bondronat) either or by drip into your vein (infusion) or as tablets.
-You have zoledronic acid (Zometa) and pamidronate (Aredia) as a drip.
+You can have sodium clodronate as tablets or capsules.
+You have ibandronic acid as a drip into your bloodstream (infusion) or as tablets.
+And you have zoledronic acid and disodium pamidronate as a drip into your bloodstream.

 There might sometimes be a choice of bisphosphonates for your type of cancer.
 Your doctor will give you the bisphosphonate best suited to your medical and practical needs.
 For example, you might prefer to take a bisphosphonate tablet at home rather than travel to hospital every month for treatment by drip.

 You might have bisphosphonate treatment if you have myeloma to:

 - treat the symptoms of myeloma such as bone pain or high levels of calcium

 - treat myeloma if you have bone damage

 - disodium pamidronate, if you can’t have zoledronic acid for some reason

 - sodium clodronate, if you can’t have zoledronic acid or disodium pamidronate for some reason